 - Obesity or excess fat deposition in the neck and throat

-- Increase in age leads to loss of muscle definition making them more prone to collapsing
+- An increase in age leads to loss of muscle definition, making them more prone to collapsing

 - Enlarged tonsils or adenoids

-- Frequent consumption of alcohol, as it may relax the muscles to the extent of blocking
+- Frequent consumption of alcohol may relax the muscles to the extent of blocking

 - Oral appliances